bakai-work07/fashionmnist-cnn-pytorch/README.md

 - Writing a reusable make_predictions() function for inference
 - Visualizing predictions using matplotlib in a 3x3 grid with colored labels

-I started analysing using only MLP (with nn.Linear) which only got me around 80% accuracy.
-After using nn.Conv2d and nn.MaxPool2d, and tweaking the optimizer, epoch, and number of hidden units, I was able to get up to 91.48% accuracy.